tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

 - With asynchronous invocations can define destination for successful & failed event.
 - It is recommended using Desitination rather than DLQ

+\* Lambda Tracing with X-Ray

+- Enable in Lambda configuration (Active Tracing)
+- Runs the X-Ray daemon for you
+- Use AWS X-Ray SDK in Code
+- Ensure Lambda Function has a correct IAM Execution Role
+  - The managed policy is called AWSXRayDaemonWriteAccess
+- Environment variables to communicate with X-Ray
+  - _X_AMZN_TRACE_ID: contains the tracing header
+  - AWS_XRAY_CONTEXT_MISSING: by default, LOG_ERROR
+  - AWS_XRAY_DAEMON_ADDRESS: the X-Ray Daemon IP_ADDRESS:PORT

 \* ***Lambda in VPC***